PIX2NVS/NVS2Graph/README.md

     @inproceedings{bi2019graph,
-    title={Graph-based Object Classification for Neuromorphic Vision Sensing}, author={Bi, Y and Chadha, A and Abbas, A and and Bourtsoulatze, E andAndreopoulos, Y}, booktitle={2019 IEEE International Conference on Computer Vision (ICCV)}, year={2019},
+    title={Graph-based Object Classification for Neuromorphic Vision Sensing}, author={Bi, Y and Chadha, A and Abbas, A and and Bourtsoulatze, E and Andreopoulos, Y}, booktitle={2019 IEEE International Conference on Computer Vision (ICCV)}, year={2019},
     organization={IEEE}